tari-project/tari/RFC/src/Glossary.md

 ## Committee
-[committee]: #committee "A group of validator nodes that are responsible for managing a specific Digital Asset"
+[Committee]: #committee "A group of validator nodes that are responsible for managing a specific Digital Asset"

 A group of [Validator Node]s that are responsible for managing the state of a specific [Digital Asset].
 A committee is selected during asset issuance and can be updated at [Checkpoint]s.